makerdao/governance-manual/parameter-index/surplus-auction/param-surplus-auction-limit.md

 However, if the Surplus Auction Limit is too low and the protocol is making a large amount of profit on average, this may result in excess DAI remaining in the surplus buffer instead of being used to burn MKR.

 A large Surplus Auction Limit allows for more parallel surplus auctions.
 This increases the potential rate at which protocol profits can be used to burn MKR.
-If the protocol profits are high on average, then more parallel auctions are also needed to occur to buyback and burn MKR at a fast enough rate.
+If the protocol profits are high on average, then more parallel auctions are also needed to occur to buy back and burn MKR at a fast enough rate.
 Finally, under certain specific scenarios where the protocol makes large profits and MKR price is simultaneously low (such as liquidations due to a market crash), a large Surplus Auction Limit could result in more MKR being burned.

 On the other hand, if the Surplus Auction Limit is too large, it can lead to highly inefficient auctions due to too many auctions.
 In particular, past examples such as [Flappy Friday](https://forum.makerdao.com/t/flappy-friday-clip-and-flap-analysis/12790) have shown that too many simultaneous flap auctions can result in zero MKR bids winning the auction due to a lack of competition.